eodash/eodash/docs/widgets/webcomponent-widgets.md

 # Web Component Widgets

-## Registering Included Web Components in eodash
-Custom elements normally should be registered in the javascript file defining it. in that case, you should provide the file as a `link` and the `tagName` of your registered element, eodash will automatically run the `link` provided if the `tagName` isn't already defined as a Custom Element.
-In case the `link` provided doesn't register the element, eodash assumes that it exports a Custom Element Constructor.
-The exported constructor property from your provided link should be assigned to `constructorProp` and eodash will automatically register the given tagName to that constructor as a custom element.

 ## Importing a deployed web component library
 Including a web component in your instance can be either using an NPM package identifier or a URL (a CDN for example)